-Event-Specific Education: Refers to education related to Events organized by Major Event Organizations or Signatories.
+Event-Specific Education: Refers to education related to Events organized by Major Event Organizations or Signatories under one ruling body.
 This encompasses both Pre-Event Education and Event-Based Education.
 Content includes details unique to that Event such as anti-doping rules, In- and Out-of-Competition periods, entry criteria related to Education, needle policies, organizations with Testing jurisdiction and TUE processes, as examples.